zrgt/aas4graph/README.md

 3. ``Reference`` is a ``Relationship``

 ## Limitation or Not implemented
-- Only Serialization of AAS to Neo4j is implemented, the Deserialization from Neo4j is not
+- Only basic Deserialization from Neo4j is implemented
 - AAS Query Language Mapping to Cypher
-- Works only with ObjStore

 # Getting started